 From Kilimanjaro to the Serengeti and Zanzibar, Tanzania is home to some of Africa's most well-known travel attractions.
 Because of these world-famous attractions and countless others that fly under the popularity radar, Tanzania attracts very many tourists each year.

 Tanzania is a big country with so many national parks, towns, and tourist attractions.
 You could spend months and never see everything.

 In this article, we are going to look at some of the most popular places you should consider visiting when you go on a safari to Tanzania.
 While not everything is going to excite you, we believe that this list will have enough exciting choices for you to pick from.

 1. Mount Kilimanjaro - Africa's Peak

 Climbing from the lower slopes to the peak goes through various climate zones until you reach the snow-capped top.
-As you climb, you can be sure that the views of the plants, animals, and far into the distant horizon are going to breathe taking.
+As you climb, you can be sure that the views of the plants, and animals, and far into the distant horizon are going to be breathtaking.

 2. Olduvai Gorge

 Olduvai Gorge is called the cradle of civilization because it is where the existence of the first human species was discovered.
 The remains date back 3 million years.

 It is because of this discovery at Olduvai Gorge that it is now a well-established fact that humans evolved on the African continent.